bodgewires/bodgewires.github.io/_posts/2015-04-05-tektronix-tbs1xxb.md

 I have used Tek in the past and I will try not to compare with the MSO2024B which is a mixed signal scope with 4 analog channels.
 My first impressions when I first set it up were…

-– Very nice display.
+* Very nice display.
 Its big and the resolution is 800×480 which makes the whole unit more usable No more squinting to look at the display.
-– Portable.
+* Portable.
 The scope is lighter than others which is a good thing.
 Build quality is good with no ‘squeaky’ joints.
-– Only two channels: I would have liked to see 4 channels but I guess it is OK for this segment.
+* Only two channels: I would have liked to see 4 channels but I guess it is OK for this segment.
-– No Function Generator: Since this scope is marketed as an educational scope, it would have been value addition for it to have a function generator integrated into the unit.
+* No Function Generator: Since this scope is marketed as an educational scope, it would have been value addition for it to have a function generator integrated into the unit.
 I was able to rig up one using an AD9850 and a microcontroller so I guess it would not have cost the designers an arm and a leg.
-– No clicky knob: Now this may sound a biit strange but bear with me.
+* No clicky knob: Now this may sound a biit strange but bear with me.
 The knobs are rotary encoders which give a ‘clicky’ feel when turned.
 I miss that in the main dial and since it drives a menu interface which has the selection ‘clicking’ to an item, it made sense.
 The knob is smooth to turn but they could have used the same type used in the voltage gain selection knob.
--No VGA/ HDMI out: In teaching to a lab full of students, it is beneficial to have the output stream to the projector.
+* No VGA/ HDMI out: In teaching to a lab full of students, it is beneficial to have the output stream to the projector.
 Since the courseware software allows for the instructions to be put onto the device, the additional VGA port would have made it much more useful.
-– No bus decoding options: There is no support to upgrade this model with the decoder modules.
+* No bus decoding options: There is no support to upgrade this model with the decoder modules.
 I know they are industry requirements, but this instrument can bridge that gap.

 There was a sticker on the display that notifies you to update the firmware and also to register with Tek.
 I thought that was a nice addition.

 ## Project 1: Getting started with a sine wave